shahriar-rahman/Scraping-Quotes-using-Beautiful-Soup/README.md

 </div>

 ## Introduction
-*Beautiful Soup (bs4)* is a Python library for fetching web data out of HTML and XML scripts.
+The *Beautiful Soup (bs4)* is a Python library for fetching web data out of HTML and XML scripts.
 It functions with a specific set of parsers to provide idiomatic ways of navigating through the DOM structure, searching, and modifying the parse tree.

 ## Objective
 The primary objective is to illustrate an example of a simple *bs4* script from the site https://quotes.toscrape.com/.
 In this project, Beautiful Soup and Pandas libraries are utilized to extract the data and store it in memory respectively.